bit-apps-pro/bit-assist-wp/readme.txt

 1. The chat widget features that are included in the Free version of Bit Assist are also included in the Pro version.
 You won’t miss out on any of the functionalities if you upgrade to the Bit Assist Pro plan.

 2. Unlimited Widgets: In the pro version of Bit Assist, users can create and use an unlimited number of chat widget.
-This means that you can easily customize and create multiple chat widget to better engage with your visitors and offer seamless support across different websites.
+This means that you can easily customize and create multiple chat widget to better engage with your visitors and offer useful support across different websites.
 With an unlimited chat widget, you can optimize your chat support to cater to the unique needs of your business and chat with multiple visitors simultaneously.

 3. With our pro version chat widget, you have the flexibility to display up to 25+ different chat button for various channels, allowing your website visitors to engage with you via their preferred chat platform.
 Whether it’s WhatsApp, Facebook Messenger, chat, Instagram, Telegram, chat, WeChat, Viber, Slack, TikTok, Twitter, Snapchat or any other supported chat button, you can showcase them all simultaneously in our widget.
 With this feature, you can maximize your chat outreach and improve your overall customer engagement through chat.

 4. Webhook: Bit Assist offers a WebHook URL feature in the custom form that allows users to send data through a WebHook.
 It’s a simple process – just insert the WebHook URL, and the submitted form data from the customer will be sent through that URL.
 With this feature, you can integrate your chat widget‘s form data from a custom form or contact form with other platforms and applications to automate tasks or improve your workflow.

-5. Publish Widget in External Website: With Bit Assist, you can easily configure the Bit Assist chat widget for multiple websites using the Bit Assist WordPress plugin.
-This means you can add a chat widget to all of your websites and communicate with your visitors seamlessly.
-All the channels you added in your chat widget like WhatsApp, Facebook Messenger, chat, Instagram, Telegram, chat, WeChat, Linkedin, Snapchat, Tawk LiveChat or live chat, Slack, Twitter, Line, SMS, and Call will work nicely.
-Additionally, you can also use the Bit Assist chat widget on other platforms without the plugin.
+5. Publish Widget in External Website: With Bit Assist, you can easily configure the chat widget for multiple websites.
+All the channels you added in your wordpress chat widget like WhatsApp, Facebook Messenger, Instagram, Telegram, WeChat, Linkedin, Snapchat, Tawk LiveChat or live chat, Slack, Twitter, Line Messenger, SMS, and Call will work nicely.
+Additionally, you can also use the chat widget on other platforms without the plugin.
 This includes CMS platforms like Drupal, Joomla, and WordPress, as well as website builders like Wix, Shopify, Squarespace, and Weebly.
 To use the chat widget on another site, simply edit the chat widget, go to the external publish tab, and copy the link of the domain where you want to use the widget.
 Then, paste it into the “Add Domain” field, and click the enter button.
-Copy the script and paste it just above the tag on your website.
+After that, copy the script and paste it in the body tag on your website.
 That’s it!
 Now your Bit Assist chat widget is live on another website, allowing you to chat with even more visitors and potential customers.
-For more details please visit Bit Assist External Publish
+For more details please visit Bit Assist External Publish [documentation](https://docs.bit-assist.bitapps.pro/external-publish).

-6. Set Business Hours: With Bit Assist Pro’s Business Hours feature, you can easily manage your chat availability to align with your office hours.
-By configuring your chat widget to only appear during your working hours, you can ensure that your customers receive the best possible chat support experience.
-You can also define separately for all the channels like you want to hide WhatsApp and Facebook Messenger chat, after business hours but you do not want to hide Wp Search after business hours.
-This feature is particularly useful for businesses that operate on a fixed schedule and want to ensure that they are available for chat during their regular business hours.
-Upgrade to Bit Assist Pro today to take advantage of this powerful chat tool and provide your customers with reliable chat support.
+6. Set Business Hours: With Bit Assist Pro’s Business Hours feature, you can easily manage your support availability to align with your office hours.
+By configuring your chat widget to only appear during your working hours, you can ensure that your customers receive the best possible support experience.
+You can also define separately for all the channels like you want to hide WhatsApp and Facebook Messenger after business hours but you do not want to hide Wp Search.
+This feature is particularly useful for businesses that operate on a fixed schedule and want to ensure the availability for chat during their regular business hours.
+Upgrade to [Bit Assist Pro](https://www.bitapps.pro/bit-assist) today to take advantage of this useful chat tool and provide your customers a reliable customer support.

 7. Add Page Filter: With Bit Assist‘s page filters, you can selectively display or hide the chat widget on specific pages of your website.
 This feature is available in the pro version of our plugin and allows you to have greater control over where the chat widget is displayed on your site.
 By using page filters, you can ensure that the chat widget is only displayed on relevant pages and provides a better user experience for your website visitors who are looking to engage in chat conversations.
-Try out Bit Assist‘s page filters and improve your chat widget‘s visibility on your website today!
+Try out Bit Assist‘s page filter option and improve your chat widget‘s visibility on your website today!

 8. Custom CSS: Bit Assist allows you to customize your chat widget by adding your own custom CSS.
-This means you can tailor the appearance of your chat widget to fit seamlessly with your website’s design and branding.
+This means you can tailor the appearance of your chat widget to fit easily with your website’s design and branding.
 By utilizing this feature, you can make your chat widget stand out and attract the attention of your website visitors.
-With the ability to add your own CSS, you can create a unique and eye-catching chat widget that enhances your customer’s chat experience.
+With the ability to add your own CSS, you can create a unique and eye-catching button that enhances your customer’s chat experience.
 Bit Assist gives you the flexibility to customize your chat widget and make it truly your own.

-9. Copy or duplicate chat widget: With Bit Assist‘s widget duplication feature, you can easily create multiple chat widget that contain WhatsApp, Facebook Messenger, chat, Instagram, Telegram, chat, Snapchat, Call, SMS or any other channel: with the same chat button and settings as your existing widget.
+9. Copy or duplicate chat widget: With Bit Assist‘s widget duplication feature, you can easily create multiple chat widget that contain WhatsApp, Facebook Messenger, chat, Instagram, Telegram, chat, Snapchat, Call, SMS or any other channel. with the same chat button and settings as your existing widget.
 This is a great time-saving tool for those who want to have multiple chat widget with identical configurations.
 Simply duplicate your existing chat widget and customize it to suit your needs.
 By using this feature, you can easily add chat functionality to multiple websites and provide better customer service to your website visitors.
-But you can not use multiple widget on the same website.
+But you can not use multiple widget on the same website right now.

 10. More Coming Soon